jonhsousadev/jonhsousadev/README.md

-## Hi 👋, I'm Jonh Sousa, welcome to my Github profile!
+## Hi 👋, I'm Jonh Sousa.
+Welcome to my Github profile!
 <p>I'm a Full stack developer and Software Engineer from Brazil.</p>
 - 🔭 Working at B4A</br>
 - 🌱 Learning Leadership topics and more about web and mobile development</br>